Vivek-04022001/documentation/coredev/packages-dependencies.md

 We don't have any circular dependencies at the package level anymore.
 This was solved already.

-Nevertheless we have indirection on all other levels.
+Nevertheless we've indirection on all other levels.
 Since Plone consists of a lot of packages, it's complex to untangle those.